The purpose of this article is to help you identify the right type of Internet lawyer to represent your online business needs.

-1. If you’re not a good fit for legal representation by my Internet business law firm, I want you to quickly find another attorney who can help you.
+1. If you’re not a good fit for legal representation by our law firm, I want you to quickly find another attorney who can help you.

 2. If you decide to become a client, I want you to know what you’re getting.
 No surprises.

 Let’s get started.
 Be sure to take notes so you can quickly identify what’s right for you.

 Unfortunately, there aren’t enough attorneys practicing Internet business law on a full-time basis for most people to find one in their home town.
 Unless you live or work in a large city, you’re probably going to have to look elsewhere to find an attorney who really understands e-commerce law.

 In the United States, many online legal matters are governed by federal law instead of state or local law.

 This means you can hire someone who doesn’t live near you to represent you in many Internet legal matters.
 In fact, there’s a good chance you may never even meet your Internet lawyer face-to-face.